Bogay/tranquil-pds/docs/install-alpine.md

-# BSPDS Production Installation on Alpine Linux
+# Tranquil PDS Production Installation on Alpine Linux
 > **Warning**: These instructions are untested and theoretical, written from the top of Lewis' head.
 They may contain errors or omissions.
 This warning will be removed once the guide has been verified.

-This guide covers installing BSPDS on Alpine Linux 3.23 (current stable as of December 2025).
+This guide covers installing Tranquil PDS on Alpine Linux 3.23.

 ## Prerequisites
 - A VPS with at least 2GB RAM and 20GB disk